* Dollar slips on changed Fed rate hike views

 * Yen advances on few signs of Bank of Japan easing

-* New Zealand, Australian dollars gain (Updates prices, adds new analyst comments, changes byline; dateline from pvs LONDON)
+* New Zealand, Australian dollars gain (Updates prices, adds new analyst comments)

 By Sam Forgione

-NEW YORK, June 11 (Reuters) - The dollar slipped broadly on Wednesday for the first time in four sessions after traders dismissed expectations of an early Federal Reserve rate hike as premature, while the yen advanced on few signs of further easing from the Bank of Japan.
+NEW YORK, June 11 The dollar edged lower against a basket of major currencies on Wednesday for the first time in four sessions after traders dismissed expectations of an early Federal Reserve rate hike, while the yen advanced on few signs of further easing from the Bank of Japan.

-Traders abandoned the notion that strong U.S. economic data and hawkish comments from a Federal Reserve official would prompt a less accommodative stance at the central bank's meeting next week.
-U.S. government bond yields edged lower, which also weighed on the dollar.
+Traders abandoned the notion that recent strong U.S. economic data and hawkish comments from a Federal Reserve official signaled a less accommodative stance at the central bank's meeting next week.
+Benchmark U.S. government bond yields were mostly flat, which limited the dollar's upside.

-The euro was slightly weaker against the dollar on the day, and hovered near a four-month low of $1.3503 set last Thursday soon after the European Central Bank cut rates to record lows.
+The euro was modestly weaker against the dollar on the day, and hovered near a four-month low of $1.3503 set last Thursday soon after the European Central Bank cut rates to record lows.

-The dollar marked a more than one-week low against the yen , falling 0.32 percent against the Japanese currency.
-The euro was last down 0.39 percent against the yen at 138.085 as traders sold the shared currency to buy yen.
+The dollar marked a more than one-week low against the yen , and was last down 0.31 percent currency at 102.01 yen.
+The euro was last down 0.43 percent against the yen at 138.045 as traders sold the shared currency to buy yen.

-(Reporting by Sam Forgione; Additional reporting by Anirban Nag in London; Editing by Meredith Mazzilli)
+(Reporting by Sam Forgione; Additional reporting by Anirban Nag in London; Editing by Meredith Mazzilli and Nick Zieminski)